Mike Penberthy: Coaching career

 In the 2014–15 season, Penberthy was the shooting coach for the Minnesota Timberwolves.
 In the 2018–19 season, Penberthy was the shooting coach for the New Orleans Pelicans.
-In the summer of 2019, Penberthy was hired as an assistant coach for the Los Angeles Lakers.
-Penberthy won his second championship when the Lakers defeated the Miami Heat in the 2020 NBA Finals in 6 games.
+On July 31, 2019, Penberthy was hired as an assistant coach for the Los Angeles Lakers.
+Penberthy won his second championship when the Lakers defeated the Miami Heat in the 2020 NBA Finals in six games.

+In 2022, he started working as a shooting coach and pro scout for the Denver Nuggets.

+On July 5, 2025, Penberthy joined head coach Jason Kidd's coaching staff with the Dallas Mavericks, alongside former NBA champion head coach Frank Vogel.

 Personal life

 Penberthy married Wendy Jones, who attended The Master's College with him and played volleyball for the college.
-They have three children.
-Ty, Jaden and Kate.
+They have three children, Ty, Jaden, and Kate.